UniversalDevicesInc-PG3/udi-poly-notification/(draft config WIP).md

 ## Service Pushover Nodes Keys:

 The Service nodes allow you to send messages to a service, currently the only supported service is Pushover.
 You must define at least one Service Node.
-See below:

-### Pushover
+For Pushover:

 You must have a user key for the <a href="https://pushover.net/dashboard" target="_ blank">Pushover Service</a> and you will need at least one application key which are listed at the bottom of that page under "Your Applications".
 If you don't have one, or want to create a different one you can <a href="https://pushover.net/apps/clone/universal_devices" target="_ blank">clone the Universal Devices application</a>